MicrosoftDocs/azure-dev-docs/articles/javascript/node-azure-tools.md

 ## TypeScript

-[TypeScript](https://www.typescriptlang.org/download) offers all of JavaScript' features, and another layer on top of these: TypeScript's type system.
+[TypeScript](https://www.typescriptlang.org/download) offers all of JavaScript's features, and another layer on top of these: TypeScript's type system.
 The main benefit of TypeScript is that it can highlight unexpected behavior in your code, lowering the chance of bugs.

 ## TypeScript and the Azure SDK client libraries